azutoolkit/schema/README.md

 ```

 Schemas are defined as value objects, meaning structs, which are NOT mutable,
-making them ideal to pass schema object as arguments to constructors.
+making them ideal to pass schema objects as arguments to constructors.

 ```crystal
 user = subject.user